-In a life-threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.
+In a life threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at the following hospitals:
+If the injury is more severe or may involve a broken bone then you should attend the Accident and Emergency (A&E) Department at the following hospitals:

-New Cross Hospital, Wolverhampton.
-Tel: 01902 307999.
+New Cross Hospital, Wolverhampton, telephone 01902 307999.

 Also in the event of poisoning or overdose the attend A&E

-Please Telephone 01902 842 488 during our surgery opening hours.
+Telephone 01902 842 488 during our surgery opening hours.